Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 • Compressed workweeks: Instead of working a standard five-day workweek, employees can contribute their 40 hours in fewer than five days per week (for example, working four 10-hour days).

-2. Provide family-friendly benefits
+2. Provide relevant benefits for working parents

 • Mental health support: Offering mental health coverage and access to an employee assistance program (EAP) can bring a sense of relief to working parents.